cca/moodle-backups/readme.md

 We backup the Metacourses category first because we don't want to delete the composite sections before the parent metacourse, then the metacourse backup will lack enrollments and their associated student work.

-### In the cloud
+### In the cloud (recommended)

 Setup:

-- create a GCP service account (IAM > Service Accounts) with no roles at the project level
+- in GCP, go to IAM > Service Accounts, find the `moodle-backups` service account (SA)
-- download the key file for the SA (SA > "more" Actions > Manage keys)
+- create a JSON key file for the SA ("more" Actions > Manage keys)
-- give the SA the appropriate role on the course archive bucket (bucket > permissions, add the SA as the principle and choose the roles)
-  - for basic backups, just a Storage Object Creator role is enough
-  - in order to take advantage of faster composite uploads (recommended), the SA needs full Storage Object Admin because composite uploads need to read and delete objects in addition to creating them
-- transfer the key file to the pod (you can copy-paste it in `vim` or `kubectl cp`, it's named key.json below)
+- transfer the key file to the pod (e.g. `kubectl cp key.json POD:/bitnami/moodledata/key.json`)
-- prepare the pod to use google cloud utilities
-  - Google has [official installation documentation](https://cloud.google.com/storage/docs/gsutil_install) that helps but, in my experience, didn't fully work
+- prepare the pod to use google cloud utilities (Google has [official installation documentation](https://cloud.google.com/storage/docs/gsutil_install) that didn't fully work for me):

 ```sh
 install_packages apt-transport-https ca-certificates gnupg curl